 In 1996, the department returned to blue uniforms.
 The old tan uniforms had been worn for almost 49 years, making it the longest-standing uniform style ever worn by the SDPD.

-Entering the 21st century, the SDPD of today bears little resemblance to the police force of 1889.
-With more than 1,600 sworn officers, 500 support personnel, and over 1,000 volunteers, the ethnic makeup and gender diversity of the department far more accurately reflects that of the community it serves.
+By the the 21st century, SDPD bore little resemblance to the police force of 1889.
+With more than 1,700 sworn officers, 500 support personnel, and over 1,000 volunteers, the ethnic makeup and gender diversity of the department far more accurately reflects that of the community it serves.
 SDPD personnel can look back with pride at their accomplishments.
-The department has put serial killers behind bars; provided security for multiple Super Bowls and a Republican National Convention; and has endured riots, shootouts, two world wars, and everything else that was thrown at it along the way.
+The department has put serial killers behind bars; provided security for multiple Super Bowls and a Republican National Convention; and has endured riots, shootouts, two world wars, and everything else that was thrown at it along the way. .